j-be/attomail/README.md

 To install femtomail on your system with the appropriate capabilities:

     make install install-link-sendmail setcap
+    # You must manually create the mailbox if it does not exist yet
+    mkdir -p ~/.local/share/local-mail/inbox

 Note: the femtomail binary must be installed with file capabilities set (recommended).
 Alternatively, the program can run with setuid-root.
 Either way,